Awara, Fukui: Government

-Awara has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 18 members.
+Awara has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.
+Arawa contributes one member to the Fukui Prefectural Assembly.
+In terms of national politics, the city is part of the Fukui 1st district of the lower house of the Diet of Japan.

 Economy

 The economy of Awara is mixed, with agriculture and the tourism industry centered on Awara Onsen playing prominent roles.
 Hitachi Zosen Fukui Corporation, a hydraulic press manufacturer, is headquartered in Awara.

 Education

 Awara has seven public elementary schools and two middle schools operated by the city government, and one public high school operated by the Fukui Prefectural Board of Education.
+The public Fukui Prefectural University and the private Fukui University of Technology both have branch campuses in Awara.